stagenow/docs/edge/source/stagingprofiles.md

     ![img](images/Publish_NFCTab.jpg)

-2. To create a direct connection via hotspot instead of using the configured staging server, select the Yes, use Wifi Direct checkbox.
+2. To create a direct connection via hotspot instead of using the configured staging network, select the Yes, use Wifi Direct checkbox.

 3. Select Test to test the functionality of the profile before publishing.
 This saves the NFC tag as a .bin file for testing.
 While this step is optional, it is important to determine whether the profile functions as intended before making it available to the operator(s) for staging devices.